iam-davidvm/davidvanmelkebek/README.md

 I think there are still a lot of tweaks possible, but the current goal is not to make every project perfect.
 But try to learn as much as possible.

-- I didn't know anything about fetch/async/promises.
-Currently I fetch the JSON-file multiple times.
-I think it is possible to fetch it once and store it, but wasn't able to achieve this.
-In the course I'm following it's one of the upcoming sections.
-After these section I can probably change this.

 - Using a technique to write my data to a JSON-file instead of copying it to the clipboard

 - Adding a favicon